-The film easily affirmed Tomas Alfredson as one of the most assured stylists in cinema.
+This film easily affirmed Tomas Alfredson as one of the most assured stylists in modern cinema.
 And like neo-noir peers David Fincher and Park Chan-Wook, Alfredson uses VFX as an expressive yet often imperceptible tool.

 This video reveals how he and the VFX team at The Chimney Pot utilized animation to subtly enhance the film’s visual scope.

-Today is the twelfth-year anniversary of his death.
-Michael Herr, who co-wrote Full Metal Jacket, wrote this humorous, sometimes revealing, Vanity Fair article about his experiences with Kubrick just after his death.
+Michael Herr, who co-wrote Full Metal Jacket, wrote this humorous, sometimes revealing, Vanity Fair article about his experiences with Kubrick.
 It’s a great read, often detailing how funny the director was in person:

 Kubrick, during a conversation on Hemingway: “Do you think it was true that he was drunk all the time, even when he wrote?
 Yeah?
 Well, I’ll have to find out what he was drinking and send a case to all my writers”

 On the topic of another writer, Kerr relates: I once told Stanley William Burroughs’s line “A paranoid-schizophrenic is a guy who just found out what’s going on,” and he took it to his heart.
 “Wait a minute, wait a minute.
 I’ve gotta write that down.”

 On the film side, several of my friends have feature projects playing at SXSW next week.
 I’m really looking forward to checking out both films.

 Eric Koretz, cinematographer on Iditarod, shot this superb-looking doc, Dragonslayer, executive produced by Christine Vachon.